boto/boto/docs/source/s3_tut.rst

 and then call the constructor without any arguments, like this:

 >>> conn = S3Connection()

+Actually, the latest version allows to call:

+>>> conn = S3Connection()

+without having set any of the environment variables mentioned above.
+S3Connection constructor calls implicitly _populate_keys_from_metadata_server
+function when no arguments are passed and sets required AWS access key and AWS secret key automatically.

 There is also a shortcut function in the boto package, called connect_s3 that may provide a slightly easier means of creating a connection::